Trench nephritis: Significance

-Trench warfare was significant in subsequent wars such as the Second World War, the Falklands War and the Gulf War.
+Trench warfare was significant in subsequent wars including the Second World War, the Falklands War and the Gulf War.
 Of the trench diseases, trench foot made a reappearance in the British Army during the Falklands War in 1982.
 Trench fever has also been detected during peacetime in homeless alcoholic people and people with HIV.
 There has since been evidence that a rise in kidney disease during the American Civil War and the occurrence of First World War trench nephritis may have been due to the rodent-spread hantavirus.
 A similar kidney disease was reported in epidemic proportions in 1934 in Sweden.